Aylamccarthy/home-library/README.md

 ### Update Book

 This feature allows user to edit every book's detail.
 The input is validated.
 There is also a "return" option which will bring the user back to main menu.
-This function works similarly as the book function.
+This function works similarly as the add book function.
 The user will also be ask to confirm before proceeding to update.

 ![edit_book1](../home-library/views/images/edit_book1.png)